Penguinsssssss/DDRM-Level-Editor-v0.3/README.md

 # DDRM-Level-Editor-v0.3
 Benjamin Sullivan junior year semester 1 Programming Studio project

+## Mon Oct.
+20
+- Notes are now controlled by the scroll wheel in the editor

 ## Wed Oct.
 15
 - Create Level pop-up now has textboxes to enter information, saves data to a new file